“Why do you want to spend one week in Belize?” my friend asked. “There’s nothing there besides beaches.”

 One week passes far too quickly.
 If you have more time, you can find lots more things to do in Belize.
 San Pedro on Ambergris Caye and Hopkins on the mainland are both supposed to be great if you’re looking for more beaches.
 If you’re interested in wildlife, travel north to the Crooked Tree Wildlife Sanctuary.
 And for more Mayan ruins, rent a car in Belize city and go and check out Altun Ha.

-If you do any of those things, anything I listed on this itinerary or visited a place I have never heard of, we would love to hear from you.
+If you travelled to Belize, did anything we listed on this itinerary or visited a place we have never heard of, we would love to hear from you.
 Please leave us a comment and tell us about your experience.

 Like it?
 Pin it!